Skip to main content

 • Quality Assurance

-Under the Auditing Profession Act of 2005, the Independent Regulatory Board for Auditors (IRBA) is responsible for establishing a mandatory quality assurance (QA) review system for auditors and firms for all statutory audits.
-South African Institute of Chartered Accountants (SAICA) indicates that the IRBA has established a QA review system in line with the requirements of SMO 1.
+Under the Auditing Profession Act of 2005, the Independent Regulatory Board for Auditors (IRBA) is responsible for establishing and operating a mandatory quality assurance (QA) review system for auditors and audit firms performing statutory audits.
+The IRBA conducts inspections of Registered Auditors and audit firms and has established a QA review system that is aligned with the requirements of SMO 1.

 Current Status: Adopted